 Managing Dry Eye in Non-Lens Wearers

-Figure 6.
-One treatment used most frequently for treating dry eye in non-lens wearers.
+Figure 5.
+The one treatment used most frequently for treating dry eye in non-lens wearers.

 Contact Lens Dry Eye Frequency, Severity, Etiology, and Prognosis

-Virtually unchanged from 2012, you reported that nearly two-thirds (65%) of your contact lens dry eye patients have a mild form of the disease, whereas only 9% are severe (Figure 5).
-Also unchanged, you continue to report that the end of the day is, by far, when contact lens dry eye patients report that their symptoms are most severe (81%).
-Compare this to 64% of non-lens wearing dry eye patients who report end-of-day dryness to be most severe (Figure 7).
+Virtually unchanged for the past four years, respondents reported that nearly two-thirds (63%) of contact lens dry eye patients have a mild form of the disease, whereas only 9% are severe (Figure 6).
+Also unchanged, you continue to report that the end of the day is, by far, when contact lens dry eye patients report that their symptoms are most severe (88%) (Figure 7).